openebs-archive/openebs-docs/docs/uninstall.md

   There should not have any entries of OpenEBS SPC.

-- Ensure that there is no stale BlockDeviceClaims are present in the cluster.
+- Ensure that there are no stale BlockDeviceClaims present in the cluster.
 You can verify the status using the following command.

   ```
   kubectl get bdc -n <openebs namespace>
   ```

-  If anything found, remove the finalizer entry from the corresponding BDC.
+  If present, remove the finalizer entry from the corresponding BDC.

 - Ensure that no OpenEBS volume or pool pods are in terminating state .
 You can check the running status of Pods using the following command.